Spencer Turnbull: Minor leagues

+Detroit Tigers (2018–2023)

 The Tigers added him to their 40-man roster after the 2017 season.
 He returned to Erie in 2018.
-He started 13 games for the SeaWolves and then two games for the Toledo Mud Hens of the Class AAA International League, before the Tigers promoted him to the major leagues on September 11.
+He started 13 games for the SeaWolves and then two games for the Toledo Mud Hens of the Triple–A International League, before the Tigers promoted him to the major leagues on September 11.
 He made his major league debut on September 14, pitching a 1-2-3 inning of relief with one strikeout against the Cleveland Indians.
 He finished 0–2 in 4 appearances for Detroit.

 In 2019, Turnbull made the starting rotation out of spring training and earned his first MLB win on April 23.
 Turnbull went 3–17 in 30 starts on the season, with a 4.61 ERA and 146 strikeouts in 148 1/3 innings.
 His 17 losses led the major leagues.
 He also had the lowest run support of all qualifying major league starters, at just 2.65 runs per game.

 On July 31, 2020, Turnbull earned the win in a 7–2 victory over the Cincinnati Reds.
 It was his first win in his last 19 starts, and his first-ever win at home following 18 previous starts at Comerica Park.
 Turnbull started 11 of the Tigers' 58 games during the 2020 season, compiling a 4–4 record with a 3.97 ERA and 51 strikeouts in 58 2/3 innings.

-Turnbull did not make the Tigers opening day roster for the 2021 season, due to being placed on the non-baseball related (COVID-19) injured list.
+Turnbull did not make the Tigers' Opening Day roster for the 2021 season, due to being placed on the non-baseball related (COVID-19) injured list.
 He returned to the rotation on April 21, and won his season debut against the Pittsburgh Pirates.